thejeremyjohn/Air-Traffic-Controller/readme.md

 ### Additional Details

 A plane will begin following a route as soon as it is clicked upon.
 Players should not be able to hold a plane in one spot, however they can make unrealistically tight spirals to keep a plane in the same area for a while.
-When a plane reaches the end of a route which does not collide with a landing area, the plane will continue in a straight light from it's most recent vector.
+When a plane reaches the end of a route which does not collide with a landing area, the plane will continue in a straight line from it's most recent vector.

 ### Functionality & MVP